WestPeakResearch/WestPeakWebsite/src/content/Team/Dylan-Assi/index.md

 ---

-Logan is a second year commerce student with an intended specialization in finance.
-He recently completed a wealth management internship this summer and is very excited to continue to build his knowledge of the capital markets.
+Dylan is a second-year commerce student with an intended specialization in Finance and a concentration in Business Analytics.
+He joined WestPeak to develop his entrepreneurial mindset and passion for the capital markets that sparked from learning of the potential for finance to “ethically fulfill the future.”

-Outside of school, Logan loves to spend his free time on the golf course.
-He fell in love with the sport in high school and spends his summers playing with friends.
-Other than this, he is an avid hockey player who has played the sport throughout his whole life, most recently in the UBC intramural league.
+He aims to cultivate a skillset of capital markets concepts, building upon experience in foundational financial modelling and his conceptual mobile app- Synergy, an M&A toolkit optimized for FinTech startups.

+Outside of the classroom, Dylan can be found exploring coffee shops, skiing in the Kootenay’s, and cheering on the Pittsburgh Steelers.